Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Click *Create*
   - The creation step may take several minutes.
   - Return to the resource group blade.
+  - Next we will add Inputs, Outputs and Query for the Stream Analytics job
   - Select the ***healthcareColdPath*** resource to open the Stream Analytics job to modify the job settings.
   - In the Stream Analytics job blade click *Inputs*
     - At the top of the *Inputs* page click ***+ Add***
         - Input alias : InputHub
         - Source Type : Data Stream
         - Source : Event hub
         - Import Option: Use event hub from current subscription